Atlas-OS/docs/docs/contributions.md

 !!! warning
 	Make **all of your changes** to the `dev` branch of the respective repositories!

-	Never commit or pull request directly to the `main` branches.
+	Never commit or pull request directly to the `main` branches, with the **only exception** being committing to the `main` branch on the main repository for translations.

 The reason why the `dev` branch exists is to ensure that the `main` branch only has approved and high quality changes.
 A pull request **every week** will be automatically created to merge the `dev` branch into the `main` branch, where the changes can be properly reviewed by **5 contributors** before the pull request is merged.